 The Foothills Parkway has always been one of the best rides in the Great Smoky Mountains.
-Your lovable Grey Beard Biker rarely misses a chance to ride the Parkway when he and Miss Tracy are in East Tennessee.
+Your lovable Grey Beard Biker rarely misses a chance to ride the Parkway when he is in East Tennessee.
 It is both a destination and part of the journey.
 It is a beautiful ride, one where a biker can set his cruise control and just run the speed limit the entire length, and rarely, if ever, touch your brakes.
-Connecting Gatlinburg, Pigeon Forge and Sevierville to rides like the Tail of the Dragon and Cherohala Skyway, it is a staple of the Smoky Mountains.
-Until recently, you would have to traverse Wears Valley and Townsend to get to the entrance of Foothills Parkway, near Walland, Tennessee.
+Connecting Gatlinburg, Pigeon Forge and Sevierville to rides like the Tail of the Dragon, Cherohala Skyway and Wayah Road it is a staple of the Smoky Mountains.
+Until recently, you would have to traverse Wears Valley and Townsend, navigating the heavy traffic, to get to the entrance of Foothills Parkway, near Walland, Tennessee.

 In November 2018, the final section of the 16 mile extension of the Parkway opened, which now connects Wears Valley to the original section at Walland.
 This makes it easier to reach Chilowee, Tennessee, from Gatlinburg, Sevierville and Pigeon Forge.